-Accounting (SEEA-EEA) complements the

-SEEA CF and represents international efforts

-toward a coherent accounting approach to

-the measurement of ecosystems.
-Ecosystem

-accounts enable the presentation of data

-and indicators of the level and value of

-ecosystem extent, ecosystem condition and

-ecosystem services in both physical and

-monetary terms in a spatially explicit way.
-A

-revision of the SEEA-EEA is underway and

-scheduled to be completed by 2020.
+The SEEA Ecosystem Accounting (SEEA EA), adopted by the United Nations Statistical Commission in 2021, complements the SEEA CF and represents a coherent accounting approach to the measurement of ecosystems.
+Ecosystem accounts enable the presentation of data and indicators of the level and value of ecosystem extent, ecosystem condition and ecosystem services in both physical and monetary terms in a spatially explicit way.
 Finally, the SEEA Applications and Extensions illustrates to compilers and users of SEEA Central Framework based accounts how the information can be used in analysis and in decisions.

-SEEA in Action

-SEEA land accounts are helping Indonesia address a variety of policy demands--from climate change to land management.
+SEEA in Action SEEA land accounts are helping Indonesia address a variety of policy demands--from climate change to land management.
 To create land accounts for 2009 and 2014, Indonesia produced maps to spatially delineate the occurrence of different types of land cover and ecosystems over time.
 The accounts revealed that the increase in the amount of land dedicated to economic use (mainly agriculture) between 2009-2014 came at the expense of a loss of nearly two million hectares of forest cover.
 The results have important implications for SDG 15: Life on Land and land conversion planning, as well as Indonesia's commitments to reducing emissions from deforestation and forest degradation (REDD+).
 (Sources: Medrilzam and Buyung Airlangga, presentation to Policy Forum on Natural Capital Accounting for Better Policy Decisions, November 2016; Tasriah.
 2016.)

-System of Environmental Economic Accounting The System of Environmental-Economic Accounting (SEEA) is an international statistical standard that uses a systems approach to bring together economic and environmental information to measure the contribution of the environment to the economy and the impact of the economy on the environment.
+The System of Environmental-Economic Accounting (SEEA) is an international statistical standard that uses a systems approach to bring together economic and environmental information to measure the contribution of the environment to the economy and the impact of the economy on the environment.
 Environmental accounts are an extension to the System of National Accounts (SNA) and facilitate the development of indicators and analysis on the economy-environment nexus.
 Comments and questions are welcome.
 Please contact us at: United Nations Statistics Division (UNSD), Environmental Economic Accounts Section, New York, USA